Let’s talk about docs for a little while.

 I really hate “more, more, more” documentation.

-Technologists often feel guilt about having too little documentation, and that’s probably warranted—especially when the original implementers couldn’t be arsed to explain how anyone else might get it running or use it.
+Technologists often feel guilt about having too little documentation, and that’s probably warranted—especially when the original implementers couldn’t be arsed to explain how anyone else might get the thing running, let alone how they might use it.

 Occasionally, though, I see the “fix” swing really far in the opposite direction.
 Document everything!
 Four thousand word README!
-Headings in the wiki for every possible thing someone would want to do with this code, and two for common things!
+Headings in the wiki for every possible thing someone would want to do with this code!
+Twice for common things!

 I see two issues with that approach.

 First, the brutal candor: no one wants to read all that.
 Writing is a skill.
-Like most skills that aren’t programming, it gets undervalued and discounted by most programmers, who also think they’re better at it than they are.
+Like most skills that aren’t programming, most programmers both undervalue it, and think they’re better at it than they are.

-The amount of skill that it takes to just index that much information in an accessible way, let alone write clear and engaging content, is so far out of most programmers’ depth that I cannot, in good faith, ask them to attempt it.
+The skill of writing a large volume of clear, engaging documentation is so far out of most programmers’ depth that I cannot, in good faith, ask them to attempt it.
 Writing—yes, even nonfiction writing—is an art.
 And the more writing there is, the more artful it needs to be for anyone to read it.

 But suppose you think your team is that good.
 They’re not, but whatever.
 There’s another reason not to do this.

 Second, the practical reason: no one wants to maintain all that.
-Remember when I got on that tear about technical debt and told you that all code, no matter how beautiful it is, requires maintenance?
+Remember when I told y’all that all code, no matter how beautiful it is, requires maintenance?
 Remember how we concluded that therefore no feature—not even a finished feature—is free?
-Guess what: that’s not just code.

 Fine, Chelsea.
 So what’s the plan?